Landing Page Best Practices: 25 Actionable Ways to Boost Conversions in 2019

 How it works: When your prospect scrolls down your mobile landing page to read the page copy, your CTA will be pinned to the top of their screen.

-This is a great way for capturing goal-orientated mobile users.
+This is a great way of capturing goal-orientated mobile users.
 And it’ll save them from scrolling back up to find your opt-in form, too.

 Do not.
 We repeat…DO NOT have your CTA button the same color as your landing page.

 Having a CTA button in a contrasting color will help your mobile landing page visitors follow whatever conversion goal you’ve got planned for them.